jmariscal-harana/yamnet_planes/README.md

 ### Running 'yamnet_planes'
-The model can be used by running `python3 yamnet_planes_realtime_v2.py`.
+The model can be used by running `python3 yamnet_planes_realtime.py`.
 It will take up to 1 minute to load.
 Once it loads, if you have connected a microphone to your device, it will start detecting planes!

-The code will report, every ?? seconds, the detected class ('plane' or not 'plane') and the average confidence averaged over all the frames for the current time interval.
+The code will report, every PATCH_HOP_SECONDS seconds, the detected class ('plane' or 'not plane') and the average prediction confidence (from 0 to 1) for the current time interval.

 ### Input: Audio Features
 See `features.py`.
 YAMNet was trained with audio features computed as follows:

 * All audio is resampled to 16 kHz mono.
 * A spectrogram is computed using magnitudes of the Short-Time Fourier Transform with a window size of 25 ms, a window hop of 10 ms, and a periodic Hann window.
 * A mel spectrogram is computed by mapping the spectrogram to 64 mel bins covering the range 125-7500 Hz.
-* A stabilized log mel spectrogram is computed by applying log(mel-spectrum + 0.001) where the offset is used to avoid taking a logarithm of zero.
+* A log-scaled mel spectrogram is computed by applying log(mel-spectrogram + 0.001) where the offset is used to avoid taking a logarithm of zero.
-* These features are then framed into 50%-overlapping examples of 0.96 seconds, where each example covers 64 mel bands and 96 frames of 10 ms each.
+* These features are then framed into XX%-overlapping images of 0.96 seconds, where each image covers 64 mel bands and 96 frames of 10 ms each.

 These 96x64 patches are then fed into the Mobilenet_v1 model to yield a 3x2 array of activations for 1024 kernels at the top of the convolution.
 These are averaged to give a 1024-dimension embedding, then put through a single logistic layer to get the 2 per-class output scores corresponding to the 960 ms input waveform segment.

 ## Training